Experimental demonstration of the criterion for the prepare-and-measure nonclassicality

-In recent years, a series of theoretical \cite{13Bowles,14Sun} and experimental \cite{15Ahre,16Hend,17Ambr,18Lap} investigations have been reported based on the PAM paradox.
-In all of these works, specific quantum states need to be used in order to violate the PAM inequalities.
-Just as Bell theory needs the Horodecki criterion \cite{19Horode} to quickly determine whether given quantum states can violate Bell inequalities, for the PAM theory, a similar criterion that can quickly determine whether given quantum states can violate the PAM inequalities is needed.
-Recently, Poderini \emph{et al.} \cite{20Davide} have presented such a criterion which can quickly determine whether the given three two-dimensional quantum states can violate the PAM inequality under two measurements.
+Recently, a new paradox in a prepare-and-measure (PAM) scenario \cite{12Gallego} has been proposed to demonstrate the incompatibility between quantum mechanics and classical models using only a two-dimensional quantum system.
+In this PAM paradox, one prepares a number of two-dimensional quantum states and then measures them accordingly to obtain results that violate an inequality that cannot be violated by the classical model.
+In recent years, several theoretical \cite{13Bowles,14Sun} and experimental \cite{15Ahre,16Hend,17Ambr,18Lap} investigations have been reported based on the PAM paradox.
+In all of these works, specific quantum states need to be used to violate the PAM inequalities.
+Just as the Horodecki criterion \cite{19Horode} can be used to determine whether a quantum system has Bell nonlocality and the entanglement witness criterion \cite{19ghne,20zhu} can be used to determine whether a quantum system has quantum entanglement, Poderini et al. \cite{20Davide} proposed a criterion that can quickly determine whether given quantum states can exhibit PAM nonclassicality.
 In this Letter, we experimentally demonstrated this criterion using 52 sets of single-qubit pure states and the experimental results agree well with the theoretical predictions.
 Future research on the PAM nonclassicality could make extensive use of the criterion experimentally verified here.

+Before presenting our experiments, let us briefly review the standard PAM theory.
+A PAM scenario comprises a preparation device $P$ and a measurement device $M$ that receive random variables $j$ and $k$ as inputs, respectively.
+The preparation device $P$ prepares different physical systems according to the value of $j$ and sends them to the measurement device $M$.
+The measurement device $M$ performs different measurements of the received physical system according to the value of $k$.
+The resulting outcome is $b$, and its probability distribution is given by $p(b|j,k)$.
+In classical descriptions, the physical systems being prepared can be represented by a random variable $s$, which is not empirically observable.
+As the choice of which observable to measure is made after the system has been prepared, $s$ does not depend on $k$.
+Consequently, the probability distribution of the measurement result $b$ can be expressed as